MashiatAnjum/Teebay-Buggy-Automation/README.md

 ## How to Run Cypress Tests
 npx cypress open

-Select E2E Testing;
+Select E2E Testing

-Choose a browser;
+Choose a browser

-Click on any .cy.js file to run tests;
+Click on any .cy.js file to run tests

+## Run Cypress in Headless Mode

+npx cypress run

+## Notes
+Ensure the application is running before executing Cypress tests

+Tests are written assuming a clean local environment

+Dummy test data is used for automation purposes

+## Author
+Mashiat Anjum Talukder